Joaotcs/Hackintosh-Elitebook-8x0-g5/README.md

+If you wish to buy me a beer/donate, I appreciate (this repo will ALWAYS be free and public!): http://paypal.me/joaotcs

 Forked from https://github.com/kecinzer/hpelitebook850g5-opencore
 Using on a Elitebook 830 g5 with touchscreen, with fenvi BCM94360NG wifi card, 256gb NVME ssd, 8350u CPU, with working smart card reader.
+IT SHOULD WORK AT LEAST FOR ANY 8X0 G5 elitebook.

 ABOUT CAMERA (WEBCAM): IT EITHER WORKS OR NOT!
 EACH COMPUTER HAS DIFFERENT NON ESSENTIAL COMPONENTS.
 CAMERA WORKS OUT OF THE BOX OR DOESN'T.
 !!
 THERE IS NO POSSIBLE FIX FOR IT !!